Published January 2024 | Updated August 2025

 Beyond color, pile height and weave tightness also affect how well a rug hides stains.
 Low-pile rugs or those with short fibers are much easier to clean than shag or high-pile styles.
 With fewer nooks and crannies for spills to settle into, low-pile rugs offer a cleaner look over time.
 High-pile rugs may feel more luxurious, but they’re far less forgiving when it comes to dirt and debris.

-In regards to construction, a tight weave rug is generally more resistant to staining because spills are less likely to penetrate into the fibers.
+In conclusion, a tight weave rug is generally more resistant to staining because spills are less likely to penetrate into the fibers.
 A chunky, loosely woven rug has extra space for spills to settle and hiding spots that are challenging to reach when it’s time to clean.

 Practical Tips For Rug Maintenance